EntityGraphQL/EntityGraphQL/README.md

 schemaProvider.AddMutationFrom(new MovieMutations());
 ```

-- All `public` methods marked with the `GraphQLMutation` attribute will be added to the schema
+- All `public` methods marked with the `[GraphQLMutation]` attribute will be added to the schema
 - Parameters for the method should be
   - First - the base context that your schema is built from
-  - Optionally, any other items you have passed to `QueryObject` (see below for example)
+  - Optionally, an instance of your `TArg` defined in the schema (more on that below)
   - Last - a class that defines each available parameter (and type)
 - Variables from the GraphQL request are mapped into the args (last) parameter